catdieval/capstone-plotdata/README.md

 # PlotData - Web application for creating data visualizations
 With PlotData you can easily make customizable publication-quality charts, all without programming skills.
-You can upload a csv file and walk through the different steps to generate a chart.
+You can upload a csv file and walk through the different steps to generate a chart, with the help of the [JavaScript Plotly library](https://plotly.com/javascript/basic-charts/).
 Also you can update the chart with new values and export it as png file for use in reports or presentations.

 ![PlotData Home](assets/PlotData%20Banner_third%20variant.jpg)